 If you have questions about teaching at Simpson College as you tour our website, please contact me.

-Vice President and Dean for Academic Affairs
+Senior Vice President and Academic Dean

 Quick links for prospective faculty: